-- A dead standby light points to a power supply problem — test the outlet with another device and inspect the cord for damage
+- A dead standby LED points to a power source problem, so test the outlet with a phone charger and inspect the cord for damage before blaming the TV

-- Remote batteries cause about 40% of “won’t turn on” reports — swap in fresh alkaline batteries before assuming the TV is broken
+- Remote batteries account for roughly 40% of false “won’t turn on” reports, and swapping in fresh alkaline cells fixes the issue instantly

-- Swollen capacitors on the power board are the most common hardware failure — look for bulging tops or brown residue after removing the back panel
+- Swollen capacitors on the power board are the top hardware cause, visible as bulging tops or brown residue when you remove the back panel

 Standby light blinks red.
-A blinking red LED indicates a specific hardware fault.
-The number of blinks often maps to an error code.
-See our guide on Philips TV blinking red light for a breakdown of blink patterns and what each one means.
+A blinking red LED signals a hardware fault code.
+The number of blinks between pauses maps to a specific error.
+Our Philips TV blinking red light guide breaks down each blink pattern and what it means for your model.

 #How Do You Power Cycle a Philips TV?

-Power cycling drains stored electricity from the TV’s capacitors and resets the processor.
-It is the single most effective fix.
+Power cycling drains stored electricity from the TV’s capacitors and forces the processor to restart cleanly.
+It’s the single most effective fix for a Philips TV that won’t power on.

 - Unplug the power cord from the wall outlet (not from the TV).

-- Press and hold the physical power button on the TV set for 30 seconds.
+- Press and hold the physical power button on the TV for 30 seconds.

 - Release the button and leave the TV unplugged for two full minutes.